life-itself/community/content/programs/2023/long-term-residencies.md

 - 17h30 : body care
 - 19h00 : table dinner and dishes

-Besides the daily structure, there will be once a week a regulatory circle, a metamodernism session offered by Emil Ejner Friis and co emergent offering sessions by residents.
+Besides the daily structure, there will be once a week a regulatory circle and co emergent offering sessions by residents.
 Week ends don't have any frame.
 During that time spontanous cooking and eating organisation happens.
 This is a time that gives opportunity to discover surroundings such as Plum Village or prehistorical caves.

 For a monthly cost between 700 to 1250 euros (organic plant based food included),